 Financial Support

-Accepted graduate students working as teaching assistants (TAs) during the first year of school are offered a salary of $24,000.
+Accepted graduate students working as teaching assistants (TAs) during the first year of school are offered a salary of $18,000 during the academic year.
+Students may receive up to $24,000 for the entire calendar year, depending on PI funding for the summer semester.
 TA positions provide our students an advanced experience with teaching undergraduate courses (typically general and/or organic chemistry labs).

 Starting the first summer and following years, graduate students typically work as graduate research assistants (GRAs) supported by grants of their supervisors.